Broccoli pasta is a creamy recipe with tender broccoli florets mashed into a delicious sauce with olive oil, garlic, chili, parmesan, and basil.

 Instructions

-• Cut 1 pound broccoli into small florets.
-Boil them in a large pot of salted water for 5 minutes.
+• BOIL BROCCOLI: Cut 1 pound broccoli into small florets and boil them for 5 minutes or until fork tender.

-Tip: we recommend cooking the broccoli in 1 gallon (4 liters) of water seasoned with 1½ tablespoons (20 grams) of sea salt.
+Tip: We recommend cooking the broccoli in 1 gallon (3½ liters) of water seasoned with 1 tablespoon of sea salt.

-Add 1 cup of the reserved cooking water and simmer for 10 minutes, then mash the broccoli with a fork.
+Add one cup of the cooking water and simmer on medium heat for 10 minutes or until very tender.

 Video